pearcej/cppds/_sources/BasicDS/ImplementinganOrderedList.rst

 run out of nodes (``NULL``).
 It turns out that the same approach would actually work with the ordered linked list and in fact in the case where we find the item it is exactly what we need.
-However, in the case where the item is not in the list, we can take advantage of the ordering to stop the search as soon as possible.
+However, in the case where the item is not in the linked list, we can take advantage of the ordering to stop the search as soon as possible.

 For example, :ref:`Figure 16 <fig_stopearly>` shows the ordered linked list as a search is looking for the value 45.
-As we traverse, starting at the head of the list, we first compare against 17.
+As we traverse, starting at the head of the linked list, we first compare against 17.
 Since 17 is not the item we are looking for, we move to the next node, in this case 26.
 Again, this is not what we want, so we move on to 31 and then on to 54.
 Now, at this point, something is different.
 Since 54 is not the item we are looking